Roll the Tape!

 - Generated list from Lesson One: My Part in the School Community of important or unique things about our school

-- Parent-Release Form for students to be photographed or video taped (Attachment Five)
+- Parent-Release Form for students to be photographed or video taped (Handout Five)

 Review the generated list from Lesson One: My Part in the School Community of important or unique things to know about their school.
 Ask if there is anything that they would like to add to the list.